rust-lang/rfcs/text/0000-raw-reference-mir-operator.md

 let x = unsafe { &packed.field }; // `x` is not aligned -> undefined behavior
 ```

-There is no situation in which the above code is correct, and hence it is a hard
+There is no situation in which the above code is correct, and hence it is a hard error to write this (after a transition period).
-error to write this.
-This applies to most ways of creating a reference, i.e.,
-all of the following are UB if `X` is not properly aligned and dereferencable:
+This applies to most ways of creating a reference, i.e., all of the following are UB if `X` is not properly aligned and dereferencable:

 ```rust
 fn foo() -> &T {